SingleStepTests/ARM7TDMI/README.md

 Is the location in RAM where opcode[0] is located.
 Just the base address of the test.

 ### Initial and final are the same format.
 They contain the initial and final state of all relevant registers in the CPU.
-Initial is what the CPU is set to before executing 2 instructions, and final is what all the same registers contain afterward.
+Initial is what the CPU is set to before executing the instruction, and final is what all the same registers contain afterward.

 * R: R0-R15
 * R_fiq: R8-R14 banked for FIQ